BrianPugh/python-template/README.rst

 .. code-block:: bash

    git clone YOUR_REPO
+   # then cd into your local repo, and run:
    ./bootstrap

 And follow the on-screen prompts. ``bootstrap`` uses some git data (like detecting your username and repository name), so cloning the repo generated from the template is necessary.